 If the purpose of the subject line is to get your readers to open the email, your first line of copy should give them a reason to keep reading and engaging with your content.

 You’ll want to test components of your copy content including:

-- Should I use long-form copy or short copy?
+- Should I use long or short copy?

 - Should I use an image in my email?
 Which performs better, a message without a visual, or the same message with a visual?
 Should I use one visual element or many?

 - What colors create better open rates?